Nonlocal, nonlinear Fokker-Planck equations and nonlinear martingale problems

+\begin{proof} The proof of this lemma is completely analogous to that of Lemma A in \cite{a9}.
+Therefore, we omit it here. \end{proof}

-\mk\n{\bf Acknowledgements.} This work was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) -- Project ID 317210226 -- SFB 1283 and by a grant of the Ministry of Research, Innovation and Digitization, CNCS--UEFISCDI project PN-III-P4-PCE-2021-0006, within PNCDI III.
-A part of this work was done during a very pleasant stay of the third named author at the University of Madeira as a guest of the second named author.
+\n{\bf Acknowledgments.} This work was supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) -- Project ID 317210226 -- SFB 1283 and by a grant of the Ministry of Research, Innovation and Digitization, CNCS--UEFISCDI project PN-III-P4-PCE-2021-0006, within PNCDI~III.
+A part of this work was done during very pleasant stays of the third named author at the University of Madeira as a guest of the second named author.